Romans 7

 Therefore, my brethren, you also were made to die to the Law through the body of Christ, so that you might be joined to another, to Him who was raised from the dead, in order that we might bear fruit for God.

-In Romans 6:2 Paul says we died to sin, but here he says we died to the law.
+In Romans 6:2 Paul says we died to sin, but here he says we died to the Law.
 Which is it?
 It’s both.
-Since the law is the strength of sin, dying to one means we have died to the other.
+Since the Law is the strength of sin (1 Cor.
+15:56), dying to one means we have died to the other.

 (d) So that you might be joined to another.
-Jesus came to win you to himself.
-Your relationship with Mr Law came to an end so that you might be joined to Mr Grace.
+Your relationship with Mr. Law came to an end so that you might be joined to Mr. Grace.

-Mr Law was a merciless and judgmental husband, always criticizing and never helping.
-How much better is Mr Grace.
-Whatever he asks, he supplies.
+Imagine a woman married to a moral man who constantly finds fault with her yet never lifts a finger to help.
+This is like our relationship with the Law.
+Mr. Law is a good man, but he is not a good husband.
+He is merciless and judgmental, always criticizing but never helping.
+How much better is Mr. Grace.
+Whatever he asks, he provides.
 Whatever he requires, he does.
-Unlike the heavy yoke of Mr Law, any burdens placed on you by Mr Grace are easy and light (see entry for 1 John 5:3).
+Unlike the heavy yoke of Mr. Law, any burdens placed on you by Mr. Grace are easy and light (Matt.
+11:30, Acts 15:10, 1 John 5:3).

 Romans 7:5